-Our second area of focus for future clinical development is novel compounds that target the NMDA receptor.
-The first product candidate selected for development from this program is SAGE-718, an oxysterol-based positive allosteric modulator of the NMDA receptor, which we are exploring in certain cognition-related disorders associated with NMDA receptor dysfunction, including cognition dysfunction associated with diseases such as Huntington's disease, Parkinson's disease and Alzheimer's disease.
-We recently completed the first part of a Phase 2a open-label study of SAGE-718 evaluating patients with Parkinson's disease cognitive dysfunction, known as the PARADIGM Study.
-In this clinical trial, eight patients aged 50 to 75 years old with mild cognitive impairment due to Parkinson's disease received 3 mg of SAGE-718 daily for 14 days.
-Patients showed performance improvements from baseline on multiple tests in the cognitive domain of executive function during the 14 days of treatment.
-Emerging signals on several measures also suggested improved performance from baseline on additional cognitive tests in the domains of learning and memory over a similar timeframe.
-SAGE-718 was generally well tolerated; there were no serious adverse events reported, and no treatment emergent adverse events were determined to be related to SAGE-718.
-In certain tests of attention and psychomotor speed, SAGE-718 demonstrated neutral results.
-Based on data generated with SAGE-718 to date, we intend to pursue several paths forward for SAGE-718 in parallel, including our plans to initiate a placebo-controlled Phase 2 clinical trial with SAGE-718 in patients with early to moderate Huntington's disease in late 2021, and to activate a new 4-week dosing cohort in the PARADIGM study to gather additional data in the Parkinson's disease patient population.
+Our second area of focus for development is novel compounds that target the NMDA receptor.
+The lead product candidate selected in this area is SAGE-718, an oxysterol-based positive allosteric modulator of the NMDA receptor, which we are exploring in certain cognition-related disorders associated with NMDA receptor dysfunction, including cognition dysfunction associated with diseases such as Huntington's disease, Parkinson's disease and Alzheimer's disease.
+In May 2021, we announced results from the first part of a Phase 2a open-label study of SAGE-718 evaluating patients with Parkinson's disease cognitive dysfunction, known as the PARADIGM Study.
+We recently dosed the first patient in a 4-week dosing cohort in the PARADIGM study to gather additional data in the Parkinson's disease patient population.
+In this cohort, up to 20 additional patients aged 50 to 75 years old with mild cognitive impairment due to Parkinson's disease will receive 3 mg of SAGE-718 for four weeks, and will continue to be assessed for a period of time after treatment is complete.
 We are also conducting a Phase 2a open-label clinical trial of SAGE-718 in patients with Alzheimer's disease mild cognitive impairment and mild dementia, known as the LUMINARY Study.
 We expect to report topline data from the LUMINARY Study in late 2021.
+In addition, we plan to initiate a placebo-controlled Phase 2 clinical trial with SAGE-718 in patients with early to moderate Huntington's disease in late 2021.

-We have other compounds at earlier stages of development with a focus on both acute and chronic brain health disorders.
-Our earlystage GABAA modulators include SAGE-689, expected to begin Phase 1 development in 2021 as a potential intramuscular therapy for disorders associated with acute GABA hypofunction, and SAGE-319, intended to be studied as an oral therapy for potential use in disorders of social interaction.
+We have other programs at earlier stages of development with a focus on both acute and chronic brain health disorders.
+Our early-stage GABAA modulators include SAGE-689, for which we have initiated Phase 1 development as a potential intramuscular therapy for disorders associated with acute GABA hypofunction, and SAGE-319, intended to be studied as an oral therapy for potential use in disorders of social interaction and for which the IND-enabling work has begun.
+We recently terminated a clinical trial evaluating brexanolone as a treatment for ventilated intensive care unit patients with advanced COVID-19-related acute respiratory distress syndrome, known as ARDS.
+The study did not meet enrollment expectations.
 Our early-stage NMDA modulators include SAGE-904, in Phase 1 development as a potential oral therapy for disorders associated with NMDA hypofunction, and SAGE-421, intended to be studied as a potential oral therapy for certain neurodevelopmental disorders and cognitive recovery and rehabilitation.
+We expect to complete the single ascending dose, or SAD, Phase 1 clinical trial of SAGE-689 and the ongoing SAD and multiple ascending dose Phase 1 clinical trials of SAGE-904 in late 2021.
+Results from these Phase 1 studies will inform further development of these programs.
 We expect to continue our work on allosteric modulation of the GABAA and NMDA receptor systems in the brain.
 The GABAA and NMDA receptor systems are broadly accepted as impacting many psychiatric and neurological disorders, spanning disorders of mood, seizure, cognition, anxiety, sleep, pain, and movement, among others.
 We believe that we may have the opportunity to develop molecules from our internal portfolio with the goal of addressing a number of these disorders in the future.
 We believe that we may also have the opportunity to use our scientific approach to explore targets beyond the GABAA and NMDA receptor systems and to develop compounds in areas of unmet need outside of brain health.

 We began to generate revenue from product sales in the second quarter of 2019 in conjunction with the launch of our first product, ZULRESSO, in June 2019.